 Integrations: Instagram, Facebook, Twitter, Linkedin, Pinterest, TikTok, YouTube, WhatsApp, Facebook Messenger, and Google Business Profile.

-Pricing: The platform has a free trial period, and its paid plans start at $249/month, with each additional user costing $199/month.
+Pricing: The platform has a free 30-days trial period, and its paid plans start at $199/seat/month, with five social profiles included.

 Takeaway: Sprout Social is a good choice for enterprise companies that want to keep a close eye on their social media performance and have the budget to do so.